MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/ASP.NET/MVC/MVCQuestions.md

 ---

-- he Model represents the data and the logic needed to handle that data.
+- The Model represents the data and the logic needed to handle that data.
 It is responsible for storing and processing the application's data.

 ---